France imposes millions of fines on Google and Facebook for tracking consent - ExBulletin

 France imposes millions of fines on Google and Facebook for tracking consent

-London-France regulators fined Google and Facebook on Thursday for a total of more than € 200 million ($ 226 million).
+French regulators in London fined Google and Facebook a total of € 200 million ($ 226 million) on Thursday.

 According to CNIL’s Data Privacy Watchdog, research shows that the US online giant provided French users with a single button to accept cookies immediately, but with a few clicks to reject all cookies.
 There was no easy way to refuse because you had to. “